Request Your Free Consultation

 804.250.5050

-Losing a loved one is one of the most difficult things we will ever face in life.
-Although nothing can or will ever replace your loss, Virginia law gives you the right to seek some measure of justice when life is taken due to the negligence or carelessness of another person or company.
+Losing a loved one can be a traumatic experience.
+Although nothing can or will ever replace your loss, Virginia law gives you the right to seek some measure of justice when life is taken due to the negligence or carelessness of another party.

 What Is Considered Wrongful Death in Virginia?